-I’m ready for a season of slow living.
-If you feel overwhelmed, burned out, or just too buzzy, maybe you’d like to slow down the pace too — at least for a little while.
+If you feel overwhelmed, burned out, or just too buzzy, maybe you’d like to try out a season of slow living too — at least for a little while.

 You don’t have to stop completely.
 You can slow down just a little, a little more, or a lot — whatever makes sense for you and your life right now.
 If you do, you’ll likely find more enjoyment, more connection, and more relaxation awaiting you.
 Your health may even begin to improve too.